About johnnie means aquatics

 THE WHOLE CHILD

-- His impact reaches well beyond the lanes.
-In 1961, Coach Means launched an AAU swim team at Houston’s historic South Central YMCA and courageously challenged the AAU to desegregate swimming in Texas, expanding access at a time when public pools were still segregated.
+- A Texas Swimming and Diving Hall of Famer, Coach Means began his career in 1959 with the American Red Cross and went on to coach thousands of students in swimming, diving, water safety, and strength training.
+In 1961, he launched an AAU swim team at Houston’s historic South Central YMCA and challenged the AAU to desegregate swimming in Texas, expanding access during a time when public pools remained segregated.
 By 1963, he was leading the TigerSharks at Texas Southern University, helping establish one of the first collegiate swim teams at a historically Black university and guiding the program to national recognition within the NAIA.
-In 1992, he co-founded the Harris County Aquatics Program, a free, competitive swim initiative that served thousands of children over nearly three decades and produced athletes who excelled at the regional, state, national, and international levels.
+In 1992, he co-founded the Harris County Aquatics Program, a free competitive swim initiative that served thousands of children over nearly three decades and developed athletes who excelled at the regional, state, national, and international levels.

 She is the Founder and Head Coach of